TypeScriptToLua/TypeScriptToLua.github.io/docs/limitations.md

 There are certain features of Typescript, that are either not allowed or only partially supported.
 The following is a list of limitations.

-## Config / CompilerOptions

-Important Supported options are:

-- rootDir
-- outDir
-- project
-- (baseUrl)
-- skipLibCheck
-- strict
-- noImplicitAny
-- noImplicitThis

-For options not listed here, as a rule of thumb: **all options that configure type checking will work.**

-All other options are most likely not supported and will have no effect.

-**baseUrl**

-Does only work if your base url points to a directory inside your rootDir.
-Avoid using baseUrl if possible.

 ## String functions

 Not all string functions are supported.
 The supported functions are: